 Well, shortly after this tragic episode, the proponents of globalization had to face harsh criticism throughout the world.
 Without getting into the unnecessary discussion, let us straight away jump into the new realities ushered in by COVID-19.

 The transformation from Physical to Virtual World:

-Soon after the spread of the pandemic and hike in the cases, all the public and private workplaces including schools, colleges, universities, offices, banks, etc. were closed.
+Soon after the spread of the pandemic and the hike in the cases, all the public and private workplaces including schools, colleges, universities, offices, banks, etc. were closed.
 To avoid physical contact between two persons, a complete lockdown was imposed throughout the world.
 People were confined to their homes.
 As an adage goes that ‘every dark cloud has a silver lining’, so after all these unwelcoming developments, the time was ripe for the introduction of a new mode of life.

 Thus, every Tom, Dick, and Harry was introduced to the new world, a virtual world, where public dealings and public interactions were done from behind the screens.
 Classes were organized through Information and Communication Technology (ICT).
-In this way, people got introduced to the new world that does not demand your physical presence.
+In this way, people got introduced to a new world that does not demand their physical presence.
 This new world saved your time, travel expenses, and energy.
 In this way, we outsmarted and outmaneuvered the virus.

 The idea of online education was so widely acknowledged and welcomed that many universities of international reputation initiated online education programs where people across the world are supposed to attend classes from home.
 This enabled a student from Pakistan to get a degree from Oxford or Cambridge University without actually having to travel to England.
 So, without the Corona pandemic, the world wouldn’t have ever thought of introducing this new reality.